-There were no transfers between levels during the year ended 31 December 2021 and for the year ended 31 December 2020.
-Any such transfers in future will be deemed to occur at the beginning of the relevant reporting period.
+There were no transfers between levels during the year ended 31 December 2021 and 2020.
+Any such transfers in future will be deemed to occur at the beginning of the relevant reporting year.

 5. Financial assets at fair value through profit or loss